modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-2.md

 The conceptual and experimental discrepancy between continuous and discrete values of physical variables started in modern times when modern physics was born on December 14, 1900.
 That day Max Planck presented to the German Physical Society a work describing his hypothesis of the quantization of energy and introduced the constant $h = 6.63 \times 10^{-34}$ J.s, which is measured in units of action (energy per time) and which now bears his name.
 Below, we present in four stages an elementary analysis of Planck's revolutionary contribution to solve a critical problem: energy quantization in the black body radiation.

-<u>STAGE 1:</u> *Description in a common daily language of the basic notions and conceptual relationships required to interpret and solve a given problem.
+STAGE 1: *Description in a common daily language of the basic notions and conceptual relationships required to interpret and solve a given problem.
 Main antecedents of the problem are described, and its difficulties are considered.*

 A black body is a physical object that does not lose energy by reflection or transmission, only by emission; that is, it absorbs all the energy that falls on it.
 Since it does not reflect the incident light, it appears to the observer as something dark (black).
 Depending on the temperatures of the physical objects, they emit radiation visible to the human eye (the color of the object) or in other regions of the electromagnetic spectrum such as infrared when the object has been heated.